 * Special Tip: This isn’t the only difficult question you will face while interviewing for any decent job.
 You will face questions about prioritization, dealing with pressure, dealing with ambiguity, and other tricky scenarios that happen in the workplace.
 If you want to make sure that you stand out with your answers and outclass your competitors, have a look at our Interview Success Package.
 Up to 10 premium answers to 31 tricky scenario based questions (+ more) will make your life much easier in the interviews.
 Thank you for checking it out!

-Use this question as an opportunity to praise your time management skills
+Use the question about working under pressure and meeting deadlines as an opportunity to praise your time management skills

 Nobody likes to hire employees who waste half of their working time with unproductive work, or just hanging around, doing nothing, smoking cigarettes, or staring on the display of their smart phone…